nuxt/module-builder/README.md

 A default export using `defineNuxtModule` and `ModuleOptions` type export is expected.

-You could also optionally export `ModuleHooks` or `RuntimeModuleHooks` to annotate any custom hooks the module uses.
+You could also optionally export `ModuleHooks` or `ModuleRuntimeHooks` to annotate any custom hooks the module uses.

 ```ts [src/module.ts]
 import { defineNuxtModule } from '@nuxt/kit'